curlie-may/Yelp_AI_Business_Analyzer/README.md

 ## Yelp_Business_Analyzer
-I built this app for small business owners who don’t have access to a data analytics team but still want meaningful insight into how their business is perceived.
+I built this app with small business owners in mind who don’t have access to a data analytics team but still want meaningful insight into how their business is perceived.
 I initially envisioned a more analytics-driven product, where a business owner could ask voice-based questions like “Graph my star rating from 2022 to 2025” and receive charts or trends in response.
 I set up the infrastructure for this approach early on.

 As the project evolved, I discovered a limitation.
 The Yelp AI API cannot reliably provide concrete, date-specific review or rating data.
 While the AI can sound confident when answering year-based questions, those answers are not guaranteed to be correct.
 This forced a significant rethink of the product.
 In light of this limitation, I added guardrails to prevent direct answers to date-specific questions and reframed the app’s purpose.